How to Become a Full Stack Developer in 90 Days: A Guide

-So you’re considering learning web development skills, and you’ve heard that becoming a full stack developer is the way to go.
-That’s very savvy considering full stack developers have both the front end and back end development skills most tech teams need.
+So you’re considering learning web development skills and you’ve heard that becoming a full stack developer is the way to go.
+That’s very savvy, considering full stack developers have both the front end and back end development skills most tech teams need to build web applications.
+The question is: how to become a full stack developer?

-- Get to Know What Full Stack Means
+- What Does a Full Stack Developer Do?

-- Decide if Full Stack is Right For You
+- Decide if Becoming a Full Stack is Right For You

 - Find Your Front End and Back End Skill Gaps